drmirror/century/web/INSTALL.md

 [1]: https://www.enthought.com/downloads/canopy/osx-64/free/

+The Canopy application isn't signed, so navigate to the Applications folder in the Finder and right-click on it, select "open" in the menu, click through the warning.

+In the "Canopy Environment setup" dialog, accept the default location and click "Continue".
+When it asks, "Do you want to make Canopy your default Python environment?" answer "No." Click "Start using Canopy."
+Now you can quit the Canopy application, the rest of the setup is on the command line.

 # Create a virtualenv with Canopy

-Create a `venv` tool with Canopy's distribution of python, then use it to create a virtualenv, then activate it:
+Create a `venv` tool with Canopy's distribution of python:

-    /Applications/Canopy.app/Contents/MacOS/Canopy_cli setup ~/canopy_base_env
-    ~/canopy_base_env/bin/venv -s ~/.virtualenvs/century
+    ~/Library/Enthought/Canopy_64bit/User/bin/venv -s ~/.virtualenvs/century

+The `-s` is important to include all the packages distributed with Canopy, like numpy.
+Now:

     . ~/.virtualenvs/century/bin/activate

 Your prompt should now begin with `(century)`.

-(Based on [Canopy's instructions][2].)
+(Adapted and corrected from [Canopy's instructions][2].)

 [2]: http://docs.enthought.com/canopy/configure/canopy-cli.html#scenario-creating-a-standalone-customizable-virtual-environment